 Storing wax effectively is a way for you to more efficiently manage your wax.
 Where dry herb is easily stored in glass or plastic, wax is sticky and requires specialized storage and more planning and organization to store cleanly and comfortably.
 Rather than let residue get all over the paper and the rest of your gear, having specialized wax storage gear can help you to keep it one place and organized how you like.
 Some of the most popular and trendy options for storing wax is the silicone dab jar.
 These specialized containers hold wax perfectly without allowing it to develop into a sticky mess all over the walls of the container.
-They also come in a variety of shapes, sizes, and colors, so you can personalize your collection of dab jars.
+They also come in a variety of shapes, sizes, and colors, so you can personalize your collection of dab rig jars.
 Some containers are very specialized and come with multiple pouches aka storage areas in one design.
-These pouches are great for keeping different strains separate but organized in the same place, and they are also among some of the most widely used accessories across the country and world.
+These pouches are great for keeping different strains separate but organized in the same place, and they are also among some of the most widely used dab rig accessories across the country and world.

 Concentrates are incredibly sticky by nature and touching them with your bare hand can transfer the many oils and bacteria from your hand onto the concentrate – not what anyone wants to medicate with at all.

-Instead, us a dab tool to handle and apply wax, or if you have too, you can use gloves or a sheet of parchment paper when attempting touch concentrates.
+You can use gloves or a sheet of parchment paper when attempting touch concentrates.
 This will make it much more pure and spare burning any unknown oils or bacteria that may have been present on the fingertips.

-Dab tools come in a variety of materials, shapes, sizes, and carry a multitude of functions.
+Wax dabbers come in a variety of materials, shapes, sizes, and carry a multitude of functions.
 As with most common dab tools, your dabber will have some sort of end piece designed for handling the various types of wax available such as crumble, shatter, etc. When handling shatter, it is important to be careful and precise as being forceful and pressing too hard can cause the shatter to go flying across the room.

 Once the wax is ready for handling with the dabber tool, you should heat your nail (based on the material of your nail this time will vary), and then apply the concentrate on the end of the dabber slowly.
 Once the nail reaches the desired temperature prepare to take a pull and apply the dabber tipped with wax to the inside of the nail in a circular motion and ensure all of the wax melts into the nail.
 Once this occurs, apply the carb cap to ensure no vapor escapes.
 The faster this step is done, the better.
 You should see the wax completely melt into the nail from your dabber.
 Once all of the wax is off of the dabber, remove the dabber and cover the nail with a carb cap if applicable, and continue to hit until all of the smoke is cleared.
 Be careful to let the tip of the dabber and nail cool after your dab.

-How you heat up your rig depends on your personal preferences, the type of nail being used, and the size of the torch being used.
+How you heat up your dab rig depends on your personal preferences, the type of nail being used, and the size of the torch being used.
 Regular nails require external heat to be applied in the shape of a blowtorch of some kind, and the thickness and material it is made of will require its own unique heating conditions.
 Experiment with different styles but be sure to never dab too hot or too little and waste your wax.

-E nails are a very popular option and can be manually set to an ideal temperature, ensuring that each hit is just right.
+E-nails are a very popular option and can be manually set to an ideal temperature, ensuring that each hit is just right.
 If you have a new e-nail, simply set it to a good temperature, let it heat up, and dab whenever convenient.
 In both cases, it is best to reach a temperature below red-hot that will not be too harsh on your throat.
 Most people will heat up to red hot and let it cool slightly before dabbing, and the cooling time will vary according to the material of the Domeless nail.
 Thicker quartz nails hold heat much better than thin quartz and if heated to the point of being red hot, they take about 30 seconds to return to a comfortable dabbing temperature, which is longer than other materials.
 Be wary of the size of your nail and how long you are giving it to cool.
 Thinner nails heat faster and cool quicker, and thicker nails retain heat longer and can take a little longer to heat.

 Once the nail is heated to around the temperature of your liking, stop applying heat, let it sit for the necessary amount of time, and touch the wax onto the end of the dabber and into the dome or bowl of the nail.
 If you want the heat to come down a bit, wait nan additional 15 seconds or so after the red color disappears, especially if your nail is thick quartz.
 Once applied, the wax will turn to vapor immediately.